-California truck accidents can occur for any number of reasons related to speeding, aggressive driving, falling asleep at the wheel, driving while under the influence (DUI) of drugs or alcohol, driving while being distracted from text messages, and more.
+Truck accidents can occur in California for any number of reasons related to speeding, aggressive driving, falling asleep at the wheel, driving while under the influence (DUI) of drugs or alcohol, driving while being distracted from text messages, and more.

 While some of these causes can be attributed to truck drivers, it is important to look at all of the facts and circumstances surrounding the accident, as there may be other potential defendants such as manufacturers of faulty parts, town and city maintenance crews who fail to identify road hazards, and many more.

-Determining fault in a California truck accident case relies upon comparative negligence law.
+Determining fault in a truck accident in southern California case relies upon comparative negligence law.
 Simply stated, the law allows a plaintiff to recover damages – even if they were partially negligent for the accident.

 However, their recovery will be reduced by their percentage of fault and they are barred from recovery altogether if they are more than 49 percent at fault.

 An Escondido truck accident lawyer can provide the due diligence needed to determine fault by reviewing the truck’s ECM (electronic control module, or “black box”), interviewing witnesses, analyzing medical records, identifying discrepancies in driver and weigh-in logs, and determining whether a truck driver followed Federal Motor Carrier Safety Administration (FMCSA) guidelines such as taking the proper breaks and driving the requisite amount of time.

 What do I do if I have been involved in a truck accident?